openstack-archive/dragonflow/doc/source/specs/control_plane_testing.rst

 2. DF controller fetches full object records from NoSQL db
 3. DF controller, if required, creates nessesary OpenFlow rules.

-Now a new object is basically transfered to the actuall OpenFlow rules.
+Now a new object is basically transferred to the actual OpenFlow rules.

 In the control plane test we will basically test all components of the Dragonflow architecture.